 A Short History of the Tasman Peninsula

-Geologically, the Tasman Peninsula is home to a number of Tasmania’s top natural wonders; with much of the peninsula is protected as national park, given its beauty and natural diversity.
 This spectacular coastal environment includes soaring 300 meter high sea cliffs and a number of fascinating coastal rock formations such as Tessellated Pavement, the Blow Hole, Tasman Arch, Devil’s Kitchen, Remarkable Cave and Waterfall Bay; all easy to get to by car.
 You’ll find almost all of these within the Tasman National Park, so general entry fees and parks passes apply.

 The area is also home to many animals including the brush tail possum, wallabies, wombats, bandicoots, Australian fur seals, penguins, dolphins and migrating whales as well as the endangered swift parrot and many forest-dwelling birds.
 You may also see endangered wedge-tailed eagles and sea eagles overhead.

 At the time of first contact with Europeans, the area was the country of the Pydairrerme band of the Oyster Bay tribe.
 Their territory was what is now known as the Tasman and Forestier Peninsulas.
 A narrow “neck” of land joins these two peninsulas.
 There is no recorded evidence of any remaining Pydairrerme people on the Tasman Peninsula from the 1830s onward, although remains of middens and stone artifact’s remain in the landscape from this period.

 Port Arthur was also endowed with a protected harbour and freshwater stream.
 These were critical factors in the choice of site, both to ensure its viability, and to provide the capacity for large-scale convict employment.
 In 1830 timber was cleared, building commenced and the first convicts arrived.